floofydoug/doug/content/blog/hello-2023/index.md

 In order for them to switch, we needed to also build out revenue management and appointment scheduling.
 Easy enough we said.

 Sami and planned out what our next 3 months would look like.
+In the evenings when I had a couple minutes I'd play Hades and eventually beat the underworld god with three lives.
+I fell in love with the Good Riddance song that Eurydice sings in Tartarus.

 I played in Austin's summer league and my team finished first in the tournament.
 This is probably my first win in 7 years.
 I think the last time I'd won a tournament was when we were trial testing Lord Club for Fairfax, and I didn't even try out when the team was made back then.